 with $\overline{\theta\rho}\coloneqq\int d\theta p(\theta)\theta\rho_\theta$.
 The inequality (\ref{eq:global_inequality}) can be saturated by choosing $\{\Pi_x\}$ as the projective measurement of $S$ and $\hat \theta(x)$ as the eigenvalues of $S$ \cite{Personick1971ITIT,Helstrom1976,Macieszczak2014NJP,Rubio2019NJP,DemkowiczDobrzanski2020JPAMT,Sidhu2020AQS,Rubio2024}.
 Crucially, the $\{\Pi_x\}$ and $\hat \theta(x)$ thus chosen are parameter-independent, implying that global estimations are operationally meaningful even if little is known \textit{a priori} about $\theta$.
 Note that the first term on the right hand side of Eq.~(\ref{eq:global_inequality}) is fixed once $p(\theta)$ is given.
 By contrast, the second term $\mathrm{tr}(\bar\rho S^2)$ depends on $\rho_\theta$ and represents the information about $\theta$ gained in a global estimation.
 We denote

-To ascertain the ultimate precision achievable for each of the four types of strategies $(i)$-$(iv)$, we need to maximize the information $\mathcal{J}$ over all the allowed freedom, such as the freedom in choosing the initial state and unitary control operations (see Fig.~\ref{fig:schematic_figure}).
-However, this maximum is difficult to figure out due to the lack of effective tools \cite{Bavaresco2023}.
+To ascertain the ultimate precision achievable for each of the four types of strategies $(i)$-$(iv)$, we need to maximize $\mathcal{J}$ over all the allowed freedom such as the initial state and adaptive controls (see Fig.~\ref{fig:schematic_figure}).
+However, it is formidable to do so directly due to the lack of effective tools \cite{Bavaresco2023}.

-\textit{Virtual imaginary time evolution}.---To overcome this difficulty, our idea is to establish an equality between the information $\mathcal{J}$ gained in a global estimation and the QFI for a virtual local estimation so that existing tools for calculating QFI can be employed for obtaining the maximum.
+\textit{Virtual imaginary time evolution}.---To overcome this difficulty, our idea is to establish an equality between the information $\mathcal{J}$ gained in a global estimation and the QFI for a virtual local estimation so that the above maximum can be figured out indirectly by calculating the QFI.